Frequently Asked Questions on Early Years Funding

 - Expanded (from 9 mths-2yrs)

-These can all be claimed via the nursery directly but there are different rules for each type of funding.
-What we are able to claim will depend on the age of your child and your own individual eligibility.
+These can all be claimed via the nursery directly, although there are different rules for each type of funding and you may need to apply for elibigibility first.
+What we are able to claim will depend on the age of your child and your own individual eligibility which can be checked at www.beststartinlife.gov.uk.

 Government Funding Offers